 This actually happened to my friend.
 She is from Hong Kong but she works in Germany just like me.
 Her mom was diagnosed with cancer in Hong Kong and the doctor expected that she could only have a few months more.
 In the end, my friend took a few months of unpaid sick leave to accompany her mom to treatments and spend time with her mom in her last months.

 Sick leave for child care in Germany

 I think Germany is a very family-friendly country.
-In case your kid is sick, you can also take up to 10 working days of sick leave for each child under 12 years old (with a maximum of 25 working days in a year).
+For year 2024 and 2025, in case your kid is sick, each parent can take up to 15 working days of sick leave for each child under 12 years old (with a maximum of 35 working days in a year).

 This is very helpful for expat parents like me as we do not have family nearby to support us in case our kid is sick.
 When a kid is sick, he may not be allowed to go to kindergarten or school.
 It means that someone will need to stay home and take care of the sick kid.